ethanimproving/Family-Ideas/Money/House.md

 Look at an amortization chart.

-- Old builds are mote sturdy than new builds.
+- Old builds are more sturdy than new builds.
 - If someone's renting an destroyed it, you're going to redo it anyway.